 An ASHG Interactive Invited Workshop is an educational or instructional event that relates to scientific scholarship, research tools, new technologies, skill development, or public information related to science.
-Workshops are expected to include interactive components, in order to provide ASHG members and Annual Meeting attendees with programs of relevance and value.
-Please note: Commercial workshops are not eligible.The submission site is now closed.
-Thank you for your proposals.
+Workshops are expected to include interactive components, in order to provide relevance and value.
+Please note: Commercial workshops are not eligible.Submissions are now closed.

 - ASHG seeks to promote training in new technologies and may support certain workshops more than once.
 Workshops chosen in a given year are not guaranteed for acceptance in subsequent years.